uchicago-cs/cmsc22000/website/content/labs/lab8.md

 Notice how that last command is run with "sudo".
 This basically instructs the operating system to run the command ("make install") with root privileges.
 You will be asked to enter your password which, on the CS VM, is "uccs" by default.
 The reason we need to run this command with "sudo" is because it involves installing the Redis libraries and binaries in system-wide locations, which require root privileges to modify.

 Next, before installing Docker, we need to make a few minor changes to Ubuntu’s configuration.
-Click on the Ubuntu icon on the top-left of the screen, and type "Software" in the "Seach your computer" field.
+Click on the Ubuntu icon on the top-left of the screen, and type "Software" in the "Search your computer" field.
 One of the applications that will appear is "Software & Updates".
 Click on it.
-Then, click on the "Updates" tab and, under "Install updates from:" make sure the following are selected:
+Then, click on the "Updates" tab and make sure the following are selected under "Install updates from:":

 * Important security updates
 * Recommended updates

-Now, go back to the terminal and run the following commands (these are based on the official Docker [installation documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/):
+Now, go back to the terminal and run the following commands (these are based on the official Docker [installation documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/)):

     $ sudo apt-get update
     $ sudo apt-get install -y apt-transport-https ca-certificates curl software-properties-common